Adhesive category theory for graph rewriting in Rocq: Future Work

 where \texttt{i} and \texttt{A} have been deleted and the types of \texttt{f} and \texttt{g} modified, using appropriate lemmata ensuring $P$ is preserved along isomorphisms.
 (This is a typical case where it is far easier to work with univalent categories: isomorphisms become propositional equalities and can always be eliminated.)

-In the same vein, we need to develop ways of transporting results along equivalences of categories.
+Similarly, we need to develop ways of transporting results along equivalences of categories.
 For example, the category of directed multigraphs can be defined either as a presheaf category (cf. Section~\ref{sec:instances}), or more concretely with any user-given definition for the type of such graphs and the type of morphisms between them.
 By transporting our adhesivity proof along an equivalence of categories, we would obtain for free the fact that such end-user variants are also adhesive.
 As mentioned in Section~\ref{ssec:duality}, there are cases where such tools would help for duality: sometimes we cannot get duality definitionally but only up to categorical equivalence.
-A challenge here is to be able to transport computational content in a sensible way.
+A challenge in both cases is to be able to transport computational content in a sensible way.
+The Trocq tool~\cite{DBLP:conf/esop/CohenCM24} seems promising and could even allow us to transfer results along weaker relations (e.g., adjunctions), something which would remain non-trivial even with univalence.

-Finally, having a tool to display graphically the diagram currently being worked on would make the proof process easier---even just in read-only mode, unlike in the work of Ambroise Lafont~\cite{lafontDiagramEditorMechanise2024}, whose more ambitious objective is to perform proofs graphically.
+Finally, having a tool to display graphically the diagram currently being worked on would make the proof process easier---even just in read-only mode, unlike in the works of Ambroise Lafont~\cite{lafontDiagramEditorMechanise2024} and Luc Chabassier~\cite{chabassierGraphicalInterfaceCategory2025, chabassierAspectsCategoryTheory2025}, whose more ambitious objective is to perform proofs graphically.